 LISTSERV Maestro needs to know if additional recipient data will be used for mail merging and tracking, or whether this information is to be ignored and the job sent as bulk email.
-If the Use additional recipient data for mail merging and tracking option is selected, columns from the text file or database can be used in the email message to create personalized messages.
-These columns can then also be used to identify recipients for more detailed tracking reports.
-For more information on using mail merging, see Section 6.6 Merge Fields and Conditional Blocks.
+If Use additional recipient data for mail merging and tracking is selected, columns from the text file or database can be used in the email message to create personalized messages.
+These columns can also be used to identify recipients for more detailed tracking reports.
+For more information on using mail merging, see Section 6.9 Merge Fields and Conditional Blocks.

-If the Ignore additional recipient data and send job as bulk email option is selected, any additional columns that were uploaded with the file or that appear in the database will be ignored by the system.
+If Ignore additional recipient data and send job as bulk email is selected, additional columns that were uploaded with the file or that appear in the database will be ignored by the system.
 It will not be possible to use mail merging.
 Tracking for the message will be limited to "blind" tracking, meaning that the tracking data available from the job will not be associated with identifiable individuals or other demographic information.

-Once a selection has been made for Usage of Recipient's Data, the selections for Recipient Identification Columns and Header Definition will change to reflect what is available for each.
+Once a selection has been made for Usage of Recipient's Data, the selections for Recipient Identification Columns and Header Definition will reflect what is available.